 I do love having a clean home.
 But what can I let slide a little during this stage of life to leave room for things I want to do more of—like writing and canning?
 I used to read so much more.
 I want to bring that back into my life.

-A Reset We Didn’t Plan
+A Reset We Didn’t Plan – Time for Reflection

 As moms especially, the weight feels heavier.
 We carry the invisible lists in our heads—meals, appointments, school reminders, laundry cycles, who needs what and when.
 We’re always preparing for the next thing.